SzymonBrycki/Python-scripts/README.md

 A complete script that shows all files and subfolders in a folder, nicely formatted, and offers an option of saving that data.

-### FileCounter.py
-An early version of script that counts and prints nicely all files and folders in a given directory.
-Currently works 100% only for folders.
-The improved version (still unfinished) can be found in experimental folder.

 ### FizzBuzz.py
 A script that is a solution to the popular FizzBuzz software problem.